bathymetric-cam/bathymetric-cam-ios/README.md

 ### Dependency

 bathymetric-cam depends on [Mapbox](https://github.com/mapbox/mapbox-gl-native-ios/tree/main/platform/ios) and [Contentful](https://github.com/contentful/contentful.swift).
-If your application needs to support other map frameworks like [GoogleMaps](https://developers.google.com/maps/documentation/ios-sdk/overview) or other API clients, you can make your own implementation that conforms to BathymetryClient and MapboxView's protocol.
+If your application needs to support other map frameworks like [GoogleMaps](https://developers.google.com/maps/documentation/ios-sdk/overview) or other API clients, you can make your own implementation that conforms to MapboxView and BathymetryClient's protocol.